Davinio07/Elections/docs/Sprint 1/Retro-1.md

 #### Personal Reflections

+### Baran

+During Sprint 1 I took an active role in the team when it came to discussing the project and and how we would make our designs.

+**As a TOP I received:**
+“You bring positive energy, you are a real go-getter.”
+I am glad this was noticed, because I think keeping momentum and motivation high is important for the whole team.
+I will continue to focus on keeping the team motivated and contributing actively.

+**As a TIP I received:**
+“Keep a closer eye on your planning, and try to ask for feedback from the team more often.”
+I recognize this and I want to improve on it.
+For the next sprint, I will pay more attention to sticking to the planning and regularly ask the team for feedback on my work so I can adjust earlier if needed.

+---

 ### Davinio

 During Sprint 1 I worked a lot on preparing the design and planning Sprint 2.
 Together with my team I made a Figma design that was approved, and we started writing the User Stories that still need approval from our PO.
 Based on my work in Sprint 1, I also received feedback from my team (see “Feedback for Team Members”).